KaiNorberg/PatchworkOS/README.md

 ## Testing

-Testing uses a GitHub action that compiles the project and runs it for some amount of time using QEMU both with the `DEBUG=1` and `TESTING=1` flags enabled.
-This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if it has not crashed by the end of the allotted time, it is considered a success.
+Testing uses a GitHub action that compiles the project and runs it for some amount of time using QEMU with `DEBUG=1`, `TESTING=1` and `QEMU_EXIT_ON_PANIC=1` set.
+This will run some additional tests in the kernel (for example it will clone ACPICA and run all its runtime tests), and if QEMU has not crashed by the end of the allotted time, it is considered a success.

+Note that the `QEMU_EXIT_ON_PANIC` flag will cause any failed test, assert or panic in the kernel to exit QEMU using their "-device isa-debug-exit" feature with a non-zero exit code, thus causing the GitHub action to fail.

 ### Tested Configurations